UnacceptableBehaviour/pytorch_tut_00/README.md

 #### What data sets are available in sklearn?
 There are Toy, Realworld & Generated [sklearn datasets here](https://scikit-learn.org/stable/datasets.html).
+There are datasets in torchvision [from torchvision import datasets](https://pytorch.org/vision/stable/datasets.html).
+TODO add list of well know datasets here

 #### torch.tensor.shape() - torch.Size([455, 1])
 It seems odd that ROWS, COLS would be the order in which to specify shape
 ```